An Independent Documentary:

 Latest News

-We are excited to announce a new screening date in Palm Springs during the first year of the XOXO Palm Springs Arts & Culture Celebration.
-The film will be presented Friday, June 19th at 6pm at the Palm Springs Cultural Center.
+On June 19th, 2026, the film was presented during the first year of the XOXO Palm Springs Arts & Culture Celebration at the Palm Springs Cultural Center.
 This is the same 500-seat theater where the film premiered.
-Buy Tickets on the PS Cultural Center website and look for the 6pm button near the bottom of that page to purchase your ticket.

-The screening is part of the AmDocs Showcase, featuring some of the favorite films from the AmDocs film festival.
+The screening was part of the AmDocs Showcase, featuring some of the favorite films from the AmDocs film festival.

 The reponse to our World Premiere at the AmDocs film festival in March was amazing and beyond our wildest expectations.
 We are overwhelmed and nearly speechless.